 - for loans secured by a registered mortgage over land, the Company will arrange for the property to be valued by an independent registered valuer or an independent real estate expert or rely on a Valuer General valuation as confirmed by council records.
-A Contract for Sale purchase price may also be relied upon only in the case that the LVR is below 50%; - generally, for property loans the LVR must not exceed: - 70% where the loan relates to property development, on the basis of the latest complying valuation; and - 80% in all other cases, based on the latest complying valuation; - in exceptional circumstances, the Credit Committee and the Board may approve loans outside of the above recommended LVR, but only to strongly qualified applicants who are considered to be a low level credit risk; - approval of loans are undertaken within designated lending authorities based on the total potential exposure of the borrower as set out below:- - Branch managers and designated lending officers up to \$75,000 - Group credit manager up to \$300,000 - Managing Director/CEO/COO up to \$750,000 - Credit Committee up to \$1,500,000 - Board over \$1,500,000. - the Credit Committee comprises the Group Credit Manager, Managing Director/CEO and one other Director. - any loans to staff of the Company are referred directly to the Managing Director/CEO for approval up to a limit of \$750,000 or alternatively the Credit Committee or Board if in excess of \$750,000. - for development loans: - construction costs are quantified by industry experts; - funds must be released in stages to cover project completion costs; and - the development property must be valued on an 'as is' and 'upon completion' basis, with the initial loan based upon 70% of the 'as is' valuation; - personnel must actively monitor all loans in order to confirm that loan repayments are made by borrowers when they fall due; - personnel must proactively manage borrowers who have a history of making late repayments by contacting them by telephone prior to scheduled repayment dates and advising them of the amount due;
+A Contract for Sale purchase price may also be relied upon only in the case that the LVR is below 50%; - generally, for property loans the LVR must not exceed: - 70% where the loan relates to property development, on the basis of the latest complying valuation: and - 80% in all other cases, based on the latest complying valuation; - in exceptional circumstances, the Credit Committee and the Board may approve loans outside of the above recommended LVR, but only to strongly qualified applicants who are considered to be a low level credit risk; - approval of loans are undertaken within designated lending authorities based on the total potential exposure of the borrower as set out below:- - Branch managers and designated lending officers up to \$75,000 - Group credit manager up to \$300,000 - Managing Director/CEO/COO up to \$750,000 - Credit Committee up to \$1,500,000 - Board over \$1,500,000. - the Credit Committee comprises the Manager, Managing Director/CE Director. - any loans to staff of the Cop to the Managing Director of \$750,000 or alternat Board if in excess of \$ - for development loans - construction costs are qua experts; - funds must be released in stages to cover project completion costs; and - the development property must be valued on an 'as is' and 'upon completion' basis, with the initial loan based upon 70% of the 'as is' valuation; - personnel must actively monitor all loans in order to confirm that loan repayments are made by borrowers when they fall due; - personnel must proactively manage borrowers who have a history of making late repayments by contacting them by telephone prior to scheduled repayment dates and advising them of the amount due;

-- if a scheduled repayment is not made by a borrower within seven days of its due date, the borrower will be sent a reminder notice and personnel will be instructed to contact the borrower by telephone; - if the scheduled loan repayment remains outstanding for 21 days and no contact or arrangements have been made by the borrower, the Company will serve a default notice on the borrower and again attempt to contact the borrower by telephone; - if the loan remains outstanding for more than 60 days, the Company will: - in the case of loans secured by a mortgage over real property, instruct solicitors to commence proceedings against the borrower in order to recover the total amount outstanding including by way of selling the secured property as mortgagee in possession; and - in other cases, and where it is considered appropriate (such as for equipment financing and personal loans) the Company or its appointed agent will take all steps reasonably necessary to recover the total amount outstanding in accordance with the loan agreement, including where relevant, taking possession of secured property and selling it.

-In summary, the Related Party Transactions Policy and Procedures Manual reflects Chapter 2E of the Corporations Act and requires:-
+- if a scheduled repayment is not made by a borrower within seven days of its due date, the borrower will be sent a reminder notice and personnel will be instructed to contact the borrower by telephone; - if the scheduled loan repayment remains outstanding for 21 days and no contact or arrangements have been made by the borrower, the Company will serve a default notice on the borrower and again attempt to contact the borrower by telephone; - if the loan remains outstanding for more than 60 days, the Company will: - in the case of loans secured by a mortgage over real property, instruct solicitors to commence proceedings against the borrower in order to recover the total amount outstanding including by way of selling the secured property as mortgagee in possession; and - In summary the Related Party Transactions Policy and Occarres Manual reflects Chapter 2E of the Corporations Act and requires: